 The minister in charge of Hydraulics in Ivory Coast has launched the work to improve the drinking water supply system in Bédiékro.
-The implementation of this project will cost nearly €266 million.
+The implementation of this project will cost nearly €266 thousands.

 The project includes the construction of two water treatment plants and the rehabilitation of two water boreholes in Bédiékro.
 This infrastructure will meet the relevant technical standards, including those of the World Health Organization (WHO).
 These provisions will ensure the production of quality water.